Azure/AML-Kubernetes/docs/deploy-extension.md

 > **<span style="color:orange">Important**:</span>
-   > * Azure ServiceBus and Azure Relay resources  are under the same resource group as the Arc cluster resource.
-These resources are used to communicate with the Kubernetes cluster and modifying them will break attached compute targets.
+   > * Azure Relay resources  are under the same resource group as the Arc cluster resource.
+It is used to communicate with the Kubernetes cluster and modifying them will break attached compute targets.
    > * By default, the deployed kubernetes deployment resourses are randomly deployed to 1 or more nodes of the cluster, and daemonset resource are deployed to ALL nodes.
 If you want to restrict the extension deployment to specific nodes, please use `nodeSelector` configuration setting described as below.